 Men, on the other hand—with the exception of David by Michelangelo—are depicted for power, strength, war, dominance, intellect or virility.
 But, almost never for beauty.

-Following this line of thinking, I hope Eastland’s parallel men’s universe talk/article says:
+Following this line of thinking, I hope Eastland’s parallel men’s universe talk/article includes:

 Obviously neither conclusion follows.
 Just because women have been painted and sculpted naked doesn’t mean all women are beautiful nor does it mean that’s how women should be viewed or valued.